megvii-research/Sparsebit/examples/unstructured_prune/GLUE/bert/README.md

 ## Results
 - sratio = #zeros / #totol\_params
-- Only bert encoder be sparsed, excludes embedding & heads
+- Only BERT-Encoder be sparsed, excludes embedding & heads
 - For convenience, we use accuracy as the metric here

 model | sparser | sratio=0.25 | sratio=0.5 | sratio=0.75 | sratio=1.0 |